sebastianj0nes/readme-generator/README.md

 7. [Questions](#Questions)

 ## Description
-Using javascript and node to run a CLI application, taking user input which then creates a readme with sections filled with information the user entered.
+Professional readme generator, using javascript and user input to create a readme for project repositories
 ## Installation
-Make sure node is installed,
+Run 'npm install' after cloning the repository to your local drive
 ## Usage
-Run 'npm install' in the CLI.
-This will install all relevant packages required, including 'inquirer' to take user input.
+Ensure node is installed
 ## Contributing
 N/A
 ## Tests
 N/A
 ## License
 MIT License.
 Please refer to the repository for more information.
 ## Questions